UPDATED: JULY 05, 2023 | 2 MIN READ

 Individuals not required to file a self-employment tax return are not eligible for the self-employed health insurance deduction.
-This includes individuals with wages that are less than the Social Security and Medicare (FICA) tax threshold and non-U.S. citizens with no valid visa or green card.
+This includes individuals with wages less than the Social Security and Medicare (FICA) tax threshold and non-U.S. citizens with no valid visa or green card.

 Additionally, those covered by a health plan through their spouse’s employer are not eligible for the deduction.
-Furthermore, those using funds from a Health Savings Account (HSA) to pay for their health insurance premiums are also not eligible.
+Furthermore, those using funds from a Health Savings Account (HSA) to pay their health insurance premiums are also not eligible.

 Lastly, individuals who have received unemployment benefits don’t qualify for the deduction.
 It’s important to note that some of these restrictions may vary depending on the state where the taxpayer resides.